BSO

 Finally I saw someone who looked like a faculty member and asked them.
 They said that the building constructed by Linkletter has been expanded to become the "Wellness Center."

 Despite his generousity to Springfield College, Linkletter felt a bitter hatred towards a well-known Springfield native - Dr. Timothy Leary.
 Linkletter blamed Leary for the death of his daughter, who after reading one of Leary's books decided to experiment with LSD alone in her room.
 She freaked out and leaped from her bedroom window, falling to her death.
-Mad with grief, Linkletter hounded Leary, even calling into a talk show Leary was appearing on in order to accuse him of causing his daughter's suicide.
+Mad with grief, Linkletter hounded Leary for years, even calling into a talk show Leary was appearing on in order to accuse him of causing his daughter's suicide.

 Leary defended himself by saying that Linkletter's daughter must have had pre-existing psychological problems that had nothing to do with LSD.
 Ironically, Leary's own daughter, a heavy acid head herself, also committed suicide.
 As Leary was dying of cancer, he actually met Linkletter in person at a charity event, but the bitterness could not be overcome, as reported in Timothy Leary - A Biography by Robert Greenfield.

-Not until Tim was wheeled up to the head table did anyone realize that he was now sitting across from Art Linkletter.
-Tim was no longer the vibrant, grinning drug guru whom Linkletter had blamed for the suicide of his daughter.
-By now, Linkletter must have known that Tim's daughter had also killed herself.
-Bound together by the worst loss that any parent could imagine, the two men had much in common.
 If ever there had been a moment for mutual forgiveness, or some sort of meaningful communication between them, this was it.
 Eighty-three years old, Linkletter stared at Tim.
 "It was such a shock," he later told an interviewer.
 "I thought it was one of the strangest moments of my life.
 I was so glad to see him because he was suffering so.
 It was pretty good evidence about what happens to you when you live that kind of life."

-Heartbroken parents will say the darndest things!
+Heartbroken fathers will say the darndest things!

 The most beautiful spot on the Springfield College campus is by Lake Massasoit, known to the white man as Watershops.